a-sh-dev/hyd_ruby_terminal_app/README.md

 ##### Features 2.2 –*"How about an encouragement?"*

-- Same features as above
+- Same features as above and will be implemented in the next version.

 ### User Experience – How to Use